engtuncay/engtuncay.github.io/php/php-w3-10-regex.md

 Syntax

-In PHP, regular expressions are strings composed of `delimiters, a pattern and optional modifiers`.
+In PHP, regular expressions are strings composed of `delimiters (/), a pattern and optional modifiers`.

 ```php
 $exp = "/w3schools/i";